Vrooli/Vrooli/docs/Migrate.md

 2. Start the project with `docker-compose up -d`, and wait for the server container to finish starting.
 3. `docker exec -it server sh`
 4. `cd packages/server`
-5. Check the migration status: `prisma migrate status --schema src/db/schema.prisma`.
+5. Check the migration status: `prisma migrate status`.
 If you get the message "Database schema is up to date!", then you should be good to continue.
 If not, you may need to mark migrations as applied (assuming they are already applied).
 6. Edit schema.prisma to how you'd like it to look, and save the file
-7. `prisma migrate dev --name <ENTER_NAME_FOR_MIGRATTION> --schema src/db/schema.prisma`
+7. `prisma migrate dev --name <ENTER_NAME_FOR_MIGRATTION>`
 8. Type `exit` to exit the shell.

 ## Resolving Migration Issues
-The first thing to do when trying to resolve issues is to enter this command: `prisma migrate status --schema src/db/schema.prisma`, after following the same steps above for accessing the server.
+The first thing to do when trying to resolve issues is to enter this command: `prisma migrate status`, after following the same steps above for accessing the server.